-Performance opportunities include but are not limited to recitals, concerts, and exams.
+Performance opportunities include but are not limited to recitals, and concerts..
 Consider these two points below to better decide on how to provide an enriching exposure for your child.

 - Choose the right music school.
 There are plenty of music classes for kids available almost everywhere.
-Make sure to choose a school that delivers performance opportunities for their students, provides state-of-the-art recital halls, and has a strong partnership with an internationally recognised music examination body such as the Associated Board of the Royal Schools of Music (ABRSM).
+Make sure to choose a school that delivers performance opportunities for their students, provides state-of-the-art recital halls.
 Aureus Academy, for one, is the leading music school in Singapore which offers quality music classes for kids as well as for kids at heart!

 - Choose the right teacher.
 Is this teacher a performer himself and a qualified music degree holder?
-Does he or she organise recitals or send students for exams?
+Does he or she organise recitals?
 Does the teacher work well with kids?
 This guide questions will determine the likelihood of your child thriving as a music student.